-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Cell Cycle and Division – M Phase-1”.
+This set of Class 11 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Cell Cycle and Division – M Phase-1”.

 1. Which of these is the most eventful period of the cell cycle?